h4ck4n0n/Simple-Web-Site/README.md

 # Simple-Web-Site
-This is a website I build using a design from frontendmentor.io
+This is a website I built using a design from frontendmentor.io